 1966: The Who recorded “Happy Jack” at CBS Studios in London.
 One of the few songs composed by Pete Townshend to feature bassist John Entwistle on lead vocals, the song reached #3 on UK chart after its release three-and-a-half weeks later.
 The single went to #1 in Canada and #24 in US after being issued in America in mid-March the following year.

 1971: “Day after Day” by Badfinger was released in US before its release in the UK in mid-January of 1972.
-The lead single from the group’s third LP, Straight Up, the song was the group’s last top 10 hit on the Billboard chart in the US, reaching #4, as well as their last top 10 in the US, where it reached #10.
+The lead single from the group’s fourth studio album, Straight Up, the song was the group’s last top 10 hit on the Billboard chart in the US, reaching #4, as well as their last top 10 in the UK, where it reached #10.

-1973: “Living for the City” by Stevie Wonder, from his recently released Innervisions album, entered the Billboard Hot 100, eventually peaking at #8 on the pop chart and #1 on the R&B chart.
+1973: “Living for the City” by Stevie Wonder, from his recently released sixteenth studio album Innervisions, entered the Billboard Hot 100 on its way to eventually peaking at #8 on the pop chart and #1 on the R&B chart.
 Wonder played all the instruments on the track and it is regarded as one of the first soul music songs to deal explicitly with systemic racism in the United States.

-1978: Give ‘Em Enough Rope, the second album recorded by the Clash, was released in the UK, later peaking at #2.
+1978: Give ‘Em Enough Rope, the second album recorded by the Clash, was released in the UK, where it later peaked at #2.
 The album was their first released in the US, which was then followed by the US release of their debut album.

 1979: The Eagles had their fifth and final chart-topping hit on the Billboard Hot 100 with “Heartache Tonight.”

-Ennio Morricone, composer of over 400 scores for cinema and television and over 100 classical works, was born in Rome, Italy in 1928.
+Ennio Morricone, composer of over four hundred scores for cinema and television and over one hundred classical works, was born in Rome, Italy in 1928.

 Bobby Rush, blues, soul, R&B, and funk musician, composer and singer, was born in Homer, AL in 1933.